-National Novel Writing Month (NaNoWriMo) aims to help aspiring writers of all ages and levels, including students, get their novels written.
-Every year, tens of thousands of participating writers commit to writing a first draft of their novel within the month of November.
+National Novel Writing Month (NaNoWriMo) takes place each November and aims to help established and aspiring writers of all ages, including students, write the first draft of their novels within a month.

 Here’s what you need to know to get your students started with NaNoWriMo.